-Thor says survey responses to queries about audit process knowledge identified fraud detection/investigation, prevention and monitoring as key priorities for improvement.
+Fraud detection/investigation, prevention and monitoring are also key priorities that need improvement.
 And for the fourth consecutive year, data analysis tools and computer-assisted audit tools (CAATs) surfaced as need-to-improve areas.
-It’s no surprise, he notes in the webcast, considering the increasing number of organizations that continue to collect larger volumes of bigger varieties of data at a faster rate than ever.

-In addition, as more tools are released, the need for internal audit to be current on the newest technologies increases.
-Comparing 2013 with 2011, CAE process knowledge results reveal that auditing IT and new technologies ranked number two on the CAEs’ list of priorities.
-As new technologies involving cloud computing and tools around development, productivity, and modeling technologies are adopted more quickly than in the past, there’s a need for IT to understand them and their associated risks.
+Also, as more tools are released, the need for internal audit to be current on the newest technologies increases.
+Comparing 2013 results with the results of 2011, auditing IT and new technologies ranked number two on the CAEs’ list of priorities.
+As new technologies involving cloud computing and tools around development, productivity and modeling technologies are adopted more quickly than in the past, there’s a need for IT to understand them and their associated risks.
 For internal audit, this becomes a challenge.

-Comparing process knowledge by company size, Thor says it is noteworthy that internal auditors in mid-size companies link quality assurance and improvement together as a high need-to-improve review area.
-This is reflective of a mature internal audit department, one having a defined QA review process in place in accordance with IIA Standards.
+Internal auditors in midsize companies link quality assurance and improvement together as a high need-to-improve review area.
+This is reflective of a mature internal audit department, one having a defined QA review process in place following IIA Standards.
 Many of these organizations may meet the five-year QAR requirements but often fall short of having a defined internal review process.

 There are more opportunities now for auditors to leverage technology.
-Previously, we looked at subsets of information; now we can examine real-time data across the entire organization and do full sample-set testing.
+Previously, we looked at subsets of information and now we can examine real-time data across the entire organization and do full sample-set testing.
 Organizations must find more ways to effectively use the tools available to them.

 PERSONAL SKILLS AND CAPABILITIES

-Comparing results over the past three years, the personal skills and capabilities internal auditors acknowledge as key areas for improvement in 2013 reflect the functional strategies and challenges they confront.
+The personal skills and capabilities internal auditors acknowledge as key areas for improvement in 2013 reflect the functional strategies and challenges they confront.
 The transformative nature of social media, ongoing economic volatility and the ever-quickening pace of business change appear to be motivating the focus on relationships within the organization and how auditors deal with people.
-This year’s results also point to strategic thinking as a critical priority, suggesting another positive development for the profession: internal audit is being called on more often to provide insight and analysis before strategic decisions are made, and ultimately those decisions include key considerations related to risk and opportunities.
+Strategic thinking is also identified as a critical priority, suggesting another positive development for the profession: internal audit is being called on more often to provide insight and analysis before strategic decisions are made, and ultimately those decisions include key considerations related to risk and opportunities.

-As the webcast speakers succinctly put it: due to the increasingly complex and integrated nature of business and the internal business processes, fewer companies can afford the inefficiencies that occur when business functions, units and teams operate in silos.
+Due to the increasingly complex and integrated nature of business and internal business processes, fewer companies can afford the inefficiencies that occur when business functions, units and teams operate in silos.
 To monitor and analyze business processes effectively, internal audit must work in an increasingly collaborative fashion with virtually all areas of the organization.